 You have asked a string of very good questions.
 I wish I could go into much more detail.
 But I will try to give you as brief and complete an answer as I can for each question as I see them.

-Question: First question is how would I approach doing Age Regression Therapy (AR) with this client?
+Question: First question is how would I approach doing Age Regression Work (AR) with this client?

 Answer: I tend to be very cautious when it comes to situations like this.
 I want to know why she wants to uncover this information.
 She probably thinks that this suspected abuse is affecting her life in some way, such as interfering with a relationship, or affecting her mood, or causing her to abuse alcohol, drugs or cause her to experience an inability to quit smoking.

 So, I would ask her about how she thinks uncovering the suspected abuse will help her.
 When we find out what that is, I believe we have found out what she really wants.
 Then we can use the hypnosis process to help her achieve her goals (e.g., quit drinking, feel better about herself, have a better sexual relationship, quit smoking, etc.).
 Now we have moved a little away from the need to use age regression to find out if she was sexually abused.
 But it is interesting that the issue came up while you were doing smoking cessation work with her, so I suspect that there is a relationship between her difficulty in quitting smoking and an emotional problem, perhaps resulting from the suspected abuse or rape.

 Then I would proceed as outlined in the 5-PATH system.
 When I come to doing the AR (Phase II in 5-PATH®) I would use Affect Bridge to go back to the cause of the problem (the Initial Sensitizing Event/ISE) and go through the Subsequent Sensitizing Events (SSE's).
 If the abuse comes up as being associated with the problem then it is handled just as any other ISE or SSE is handled (Informed Child Technique, etc.).